HfMT-ZM4/symbolist-electron/readme.md

         }
     })
     ```
-    note that container is the keyname for the data model, but parent is the container name in drawsocket... maybe we should add container to drawsocket also...
+    *note that container is the keyname for the data model, but parent is the container name in drawsocket... maybe we should add container to drawsocket also...*

+4. When the user clicks on a different palette icon, or exits the container context, `paletteSelected` is called again, to notfiy the class that it is no longer selected, and should remove the mouse listeners for any contextual UI that might be used by that symnbol.
+5. if the user "selects" a symbol in the edit, by clicking on it, or draging the region selection box around it, the `ui_controller` will add the class `symbolist_selected` to the class list, which then will apply the `symbolist_selected` CSS style set in the main symbolist css fie. `selected` function is called.
+If the symbol class' `selected` function returns `true`

+* `selected` - optional return true if handled internally
+* `getInfoDisplay` - required for inspector
+   * `updateFromDataset` - required to update after inspector edits
+* `transform` - required if mouse drag is wanted
+* `fromData` - required

 [ ... documentation in process! please excuse spelling and fragmentation ... ]

-Each container's `definition` file has an attribute `palette` which lists the supported `symbol` class names that can be used in the `container`.